InfectedIsm/proof-of-security/README.md

 I like the idea of a leaderboard, remind me of CaptureTheEther but with a time limit

 #### DAY 29 2-mar-2023
->Still not able to implement correctly Damn Vuln DeFi #12 correctly, but I'm half way Continued reading Biconomy 2022-03 report
+>- Still not able to implement correctly Damn Vuln DeFi #12 correctly, but I'm half way Continued reading Biconomy 2022-03 report

 #### DAY 28 1-mar-2023
->Bonked my head over Damn Vulnerable DeFi #12, I know I have the solution but issues to implement it.
+>- Bonked my head over Damn Vulnerable DeFi #12, I know I have the solution but issues to implement it.
 When its like this, I'm better waiting tomorrow, it usually works better!

 #### DAY 27 28-fev-2023
->Started to get into the C4 Biconomy audit report, participating in the weekly audit study club from
+>- Started to get into the C4 Biconomy audit report, participating in the weekly audit study club from @Web3SecurityDAO
-@Web3SecurityDAO
-While for past report I wasn't reading the project documentation, this time
+> While for past report I wasn't reading the project documentation, this time @ArtemkaWeb3 proposed to read the doc day1, good idea!
-@ArtemkaWeb3
- proposed to read the doc day1, good idea!

 #### DAY 26 27-fev-2023
 >- I'm pretty sure I found the solution to Damn Vulnerable DeFi #12 Climber!